-4.2 Course format
+3.2 Course format

-The course will be organized as a combination of lecture, group discussion, group activities, and student presentations
+The course will be organized as a combination of lecture, group discussion, group activities, and student presentations.

-5. Evaluation
+4. Evaluation

-I Interactivity (20%): A crucial element of this course is the sharing of ideas and opinions.
+I Interactivity (10%): A crucial element of this course is the sharing of ideas and opinions.
 Since each of us brings a unique background of experiences, much can be learned from class debate and discussion.
-However, attendance, while expected, is not the core determiner of this mark.
-Your interactivity grade will be dependent on your involvement in class discussions and activities, questioning of student presentations, attendance, and random (unannounced) in-class or OWL-based quizzes on readings/lecture material (may account for up to 10% of term grade, or half the interactivity portion of your term grade).
+However, attendance is expected.
+Your interactivity grade will be dependent on your involvement in class discussions and activities, questioning of student presentations, attendance.

 Important Information Re: Absences: All absences will impact your participation grade.
 Any absences that occur during the final three classes, or on student presentation dates, will subtract up to 10% of your interactivity grade each time as class involvement during these presentations is very important.
-For medical absences, refer to the policy on accommodation for medical illness
+For medical absences, refer to the policy on accommodation for medical illness (https://studentservices.uwo.ca/secure/index.cfm).

-(https://studentservices.uwo.ca/secure/index.cfm).
 If you have a valid excuse for an absence you must inform the instructor before the intended date.
 It is the instructor's discretion whether or not to excuse an absence.

-II Assignments (20%) A combination of hand-in short assignments and OWL based profiles will be used as checkpoints for mastery of course material throughout the term.
+II Assignments (25%) Assignments will be used as checkpoints for mastery of course material throughout the term.
 Assignments will cover all information in the course, including readings, lectures, videos, examples, guest speakers etc. therefore, it is crucial that you take good notes throughout the term.
 Formats may include multiple choice, fill-in-the-blanks, short answer, and/or essay questions.

-III Case Study Presentations (20%): As a class, you will get the chance to analyze a case/report and lead a discussion on the case/report for the class.
+III Case Study Activity (25%): You will get the chance to analyze a case/report and partake in a activity sharing findings with the class.
 You will work in small groups to complete this assignment.
-The goal of the assignment is to offer an opportunity to practice making a business presentation as well as to become highly familiar with a particular case/report.
+The goal of the assignment is to offer an opportunity to practice applying analysis and communication skills as well as to become highly familiar with a particular case/report.
 Additional details will be provided in class.